Speed zone studies

 The data collected typically shows roadway features such as curves, surface width and type, right-of-way width, crash history, cross streets, school crossings and sites that generate traffic.
 Engineers design speed zones based on this information.

 The speed limit is normally set at the nearest value to the 85th percentile speed ending in 5 or 0.
-The posted limit may be lowered up to 10 mph below the 85th percentile speed if some of the following conditions are present:
+The posted limit may be lowered up to 10 miles per hour (12 miles per hour for locations with crash rates higher than statewide average) below the 85th percentile speed if some of the following conditions are present:

 - Roadway pavement width of 20 feet or less